 3. Possible translation mistakes?

 This is a popular theory.
-It assumed that Jesus meant rope rather than camel.
+It assumes that Jesus meant rope rather than camel.
 While it has merit because the Greek spelling of Camel (καμηλον [kamêlon]) and a sailor’s rope (καμιλον [kamilon]) are very similar, it does not hold water because the oldest and most reliable Greek manuscripts all say Camel.
 Alternative renderings did not occur until the 9th century.

 It seems to me that the thing that makes the most sense is that Jesus actually meant what he said and what he said was recorded accurately.
 Jesus used lots of hyperbole, such as coming to set a man against his father and a daughter against her mother (Matthew 10:25).
-It should come as no surprise that Jesus wanted to make a bolt statement about how wealth hinders’s one from entering the kingdom of heaven.
+It should come as no surprise that Jesus wanted to make a bold statement about how wealth hinders one from entering the kingdom of heaven.

 Does that mean it is evil to have wealth?
 That is up for you and the Holy Spirit to work out.
 I would suggest that it is more evil to die possessing great wealth than to die having given all your wealth away to the needy.
-Mother Terasa was famously quoted as saying
+Mother Teresa was famously quoted as saying